pmcollins/gumdrop/gumdrop.json/README.md

 }
 ```

-Using a `FieldBinding` we bind a `Person`'s `age` field to an `IntDeserializer`, and the `name` field to the
+Using a `FieldBinding` above, we bind the `age` field to an `IntDeserializer`, and the `name` field to our
-`NameDeserializer` we created above.
+`NameDeserializer`.

 #### Objects to JSON

 Serialization is equally straightforward.
-Define a serializer for a type by binding each of its fields to the
+We can define a serializer for a type by binding each of its fields to an
-appropriate deserializer.
+appropriate deserializer

 ```java
 class NameSerializer extends ObjectSerializer<Name> {